 Those are often the people we end up looking up to the most…real people who went through real problems and really came out on the other side.

 However, how many of us want to have a story like that ourselves?
-How many of us want the conflict, tough decisions that change us and our lives, and the struggle of it all?
+How many of us want the conflict, the tough decisions that change us and our lives, and the struggle of it all?

-The reality is, those kind of stories are very cool to hear, but they are horrible to go through.
+The reality is, those kind of stories are very cool to hear, but they are not so cool to go through.
 And what we often forget when we listen to those stories is that we are only hearing the highlights, but the person who has the story had to live through every day, every hour, every minute of it.
 They had to feel every emotion, deal with every decision, and struggle through every change in their life that they probably didn’t want but couldn’t keep from happening.

 We often get caught up in the awesomeness of the story when it’s being told, but fail to think of the details.
 And when we are faced with our own conflict and tough decisions, we tend to quickly want to cry out for someone to help us out of that situation immediately.
 Because no one likes to go through conflict and difficulty and unwanted life changes.